 A: No, under this facility there is no cash -collateral ratio.

-Q: What is the hair cut percentage applied for the collaterals?
+Q: What is the hair cut percentage applied for the collateral?

 Q: Can I Trade on Single Scrip in the MTF segment?

 A: Single scrips concentration is allowed for stocks in the NIFTY 50 index.
-However for stocks other than in the NIFTY 50 index, single scrip concentration is not allowed in the MTF segment and also the client cannot transfer single scrip towards the Collateral account for availing the Collateral margin.
-The maximum single scrip funding limit for a client will not exceed Rs.
+However, for stocks other than in the NIFTY 50 index, single scrip concentration is not allowed fully in the MTF segment and also the client cannot transfer single scrip towards the Collateral account for availing the Collateral margin.
+But Navia has fixed the maximum single scrip funding limit for a client that will not exceed Rs.
 50 Lakhs where the scrip is part of NIFTY Next 50 and will not exceed Rs.
 25 lakhs where the scrip is neither part of Nifty 50 nor Nifty Next 50.
 Further if the single scrip concentration breaches the thresh hold level of Rs.
 50 lakhs and Rs.
 25 lakhs respectively, then Navia shall square off the positions and if there are any loss due to this selling,it has to be born by the client.

 Q: Is there any reporting to the exchange on a T+ 1 day of the purchases by the company?

-A: Under this funding facility, Company shall report to the exchange with the client details and the funding amount offered to the client on a daily basis on or before 12 PM.
+A: Under this funding facility, Company shall report to the exchange with the client details and the funding amount offered to the client on a daily basis on or before 12 PM the next day.

 Q: Can I close/ suspend the MTF funding facility offered by the company.

 A: Yes, the client can close or suspend the Margin trading account at any time after paying the dues and and by sending an email to email@example.com

 Q: Can the company terminate/ suspend the client MTF segment on my trading account?